-Cal Water does not provide water for saline barriers, groundwater recharge, conjunctive use, or recycling.
+Cal Water does not currently sell water to other agencies, nor does it provide water for saline barriers, groundwater recharge, conjunctive use, or recycling.
 The potential additional water uses within Cal Water's service area are discussed and quantified in Section 4.
 For the purposes of this UWMP it is assumed that the only water sales to customers and distribution system losses are included in the total demand.
 The system losses are summarized in Table 3.4-1.